cs-98/open-ai-rocket-league-bot/README.md

 * If it works:
   - tell me how to test it
   - hand in multiple attempts if you have them (clarify which is which)
+  - My only concern would be the speed of the games.
+Currently,

 ## What the thing you hacked is supposed to do